MaheswarareddyPulagam/Semantic_Analysis/README.md

 This system demonstrates how semantic embeddings, clustering, caching, and APIs can be combined to build an efficient semantic search system.
 The architecture supports:
-1)Semantic query understanding.
+##Semantic query understanding
-2)Efficient document retrieval and preview.
+##Efficient document retrieval and preview
-3)Reduced computation through intelligent caching.
+##Reduced computation through intelligent caching